 DSC02539.JPG

 Now we move onto the windage tray...
 The 273 and 318, did not come from the factory with a windage tray, I haven't torn down a factory 360 to know about them...
 However you can use one if you wish...
-The windage tray keeps the wind from the crankshaft spinning and splashing oil from the oil pan as it spins, especially at higher RPM's...
-You can add a windage tray to any small block, they do sell windage trays you will have to find the bolts...
+The windage tray keeps the wind from the crankshaft spinning from splashing oil from the oil pan as it spins, especially at higher RPM's...
+You can add a windage tray to any small block, they do sell windage trays and you will have to find the bolts...

 Mancini Racing Oil Windage Tray